 - Interest Rate: 8.50% p.a. on monthly outstanding balance. - Security: The debentures are secured by first ranking exclusive security interest over Torrey Pines building. - Redemption: Debentures shall be redeemed in 16 monthly instalments (principal and interest) of Rs.160.00 million each and 17th instalment of Rs.98.99 million in accordance with redemption schedule.
-Early redemption of the debentures shall be permitted from internal accruals of the issuer or any other sources, at the option of the issuer and without any prepayment penalty. - Investment in debentures had been fully redeemed in the month of August 2020 and hence, there was no outstanding in respect of investment in such debentures as at 31 December 2020.
+Early redemption of the debentures shall be permitted from internal accruals of the issuer or any other sources, at the option of the issuer and without any prepayment penalty. - Investment in debentures has been fully redeemed in the month of August 2020 and hence, there was no outstanding in respect of investment in such debentures as at 31 March 2021.

-Investment measured at amortised cost - 724.38 Investment measured at fair value through profit and loss 0.11 11,549.21
+Aggregate amount of unquoted investments - 724.38 Aggregate amount of quoted investments - 11,549.21 Investment measured at amortised cost - 724.38 Investment measured at fair value through profit and loss - 11,549.21